 What do we want to do?

-We want to introduce incident management and response plans into our overall cyber security strategy to deliver maturity and resilience against unforeseen attacks and breaches when (not if) they occur.
+We want to introduce incident security incident response management and response plans into our overall cyber security strategy to deliver maturity and resilience against unforeseen attacks and breaches when (not if) they occur.
 I've detailed what an incident response plan should include in a previous post.

 Why do we need it?